SHENSHENZYC/linear-regression-analysis-on-life-expectancy/report.md

 An overview of this process is provided as follows:

-1. check multicolinearity and influential points using all potential predictors
+1. check multicollinearity and influential points using all potential predictors
-    - multicolinearity: drop correlated columns, regularization, PCA
+    - multicollinearity: drop correlated columns, regularization, PCA
     - influential points: parallel analysis

 2. fit initial model with all potential predictors